rhaker/react-native-select-contact-android/README.md

 SelectContacts.pickContact((err, contacts) => {

   if (err){
-    console("there was an error. possibly permissions denied.")
+    console.log("there was an error. possibly permissions denied.")
   } else if (contacts == "timed out") {
     console.log("timed out");
   } else if (contacts == "android version not supported") {